kristofferandreasen/react-announcement/README.md

 ## Responsive

-The announcement is shown in the left side of the screen on desktop and centered at the bottom on mobile.
+The announcement is shown on the left side of the screen on desktop and centered at the bottom on mobile.

 <p align="center">
   <img src="./media/mobile-gif.gif" alt="mobile gif">